How Trailing Slashes Affect Your Website’s SEO

 A trailing slash at the end of a URL on your website can cause issues with duplicate content if not dealt with correctly.
 Put simply, Google doesn’t like seeing the same content on different pages.
 It can be confusing for both search engines and users.
 Having the same page load whether you add the trailing slash or not, means Google is seeing two pages with the same content.

+A trailing slash is a forward slash placed at the end of a URL.
+It's usually used to indicate a directory (as opposed to a file), but in SEO it can affect your rankings.
 Take a look at the URLs below and guess which one is ‘correct’.
 Note that one of them has a trailing slash at the end.

 First of all, they only go to the same web page because we set it up that way.
 A 301 redirect has been placed on the first link, that sends you to the second URL.
 Does your website do the same?
 Test a few pages of your website by entering a URL with a trailing slash, and then the same one without.
 Check pages other than the homepage as well.

 If your browser can load a version of the page with a trailing slash, and one without, you could be committing one of the most common mistakes in SEO.

 How can trailing slashes in URLs cause problems?

 There are multiple reasons why trailing slashes need to be dealt with correctly.
 At a fundamental level, Google crawls and ranks individual URLs.
 This means they have to be unique.
 If the same page can load on two different URLs we run into duplicate content issues.
 It may look almost identical, and technically it may work perfectly, but it is not optimised for search.

 Trailing slashes can split your link equity in half